mc2-project/mc2/_sources/opaquesql_usage.rst.txt

       # Or to run a standalone Spark cluster
       - cd /path/to/opaque-sql; build/sbt assembly
-      - cd /path/to/opaque-sql; spark-submit --class edu.berkeley.cs.rise.opaque.rpc.Listener <Spark configuration parameters> --deploy-mode client ${OPAQUE_HOME}/target/scala-2.12/opaque-assembly-0.1.jar
+      - cd /path/to/opaque-sql; spark-submit --class edu.berkeley.cs.rise.opaque.rpc.Listener <Spark configuration parameters> --deploy-mode client ${|platform_uppercase|_HOME}/target/scala-2.12/opaque-assembly-0.1.jar

       # Commands to run on worker nodes
       workers: []

 Upload
 ------
-In the ``upload`` section, you should tell MC\ :sup:`2` Client that you want to encrypt data in ``sql`` format, the format readable by Opaque SQL.
+In the ``upload`` section, you should tell |platform| Client that you want to encrypt data in ``sql`` format, the format readable by Opaque SQL.
 Along with the data, you should specify the path to the data schema.
 More on the schema format can be found :ref:`here <sqlformat>`.

 The section should look something like this:

 .. code-block:: yaml
+   :substitutions:

    upload:
       # Whether to upload data to Azure blob storage or disk